zilch-lang/nstar/README.md

 ## Code examples

 N\* is not yet production-ready, thus example codes are lacking.
-It is also pretty unstable, so examples in the [./examples](directory) will change at some point.
+It is also pretty unstable, so examples in the [examples](./examples) directory will change at some point.

 ## License